berkbid/CoopGame/README.md

 - Scoreboard on screen, dynamically adds new players
 - Scoreboard updates replicated PlayerState data from all players
 - Ammo functionality for weapons with HUD updates
+- Widget components for weapon and ammo pickups with advanced updating